Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Consider remote monitoring to keep tabs on what your dog is doing when left alone.
 The Furbo Camera allows you to watch your dog, talk to him and is even capable of dispensing treats to keep your dog busy at the touch of a button.

 - If you find that your dog is becoming overly stressed or suffering from separation anxiety when left alone, please consult your vet on ways to manage this behavior.
-You can get a referral to a behavioral specialist.
+You can get a referral to a veterinary behaviorist.
 But you’ll both be glad you did.
 Seeing your pup under such stress is never fun for you either.
 Your behavior specialist can provide ways to help your dog overcome this fear of being left alone.

 - VCA Animal Hospitals, Why Punishment Should be Avoided By Debra Horwitz, DVM, DACVB & Gary Landsberg, DVM, DACVB, DECAWBM